 Francois-Nicolas Parent (1752- ) was a priest before the French Revolution but then quit, saying all priests were charlatans.
-He was a natural religion deist who gave sermons during the services of the Theophilanthropists and wrote some hymns for them.
+He gave sermons during the services of the Theophilanthropists and wrote some hymns for them.
 The best introduction to his ideas is this short talk: Discours sur l’amour de nos semblables (n. p., 179?).

 Philippe-Aristide-Louis-Pierre Plancher de Valcour (1751-1815) was a playwright and theater director in Paris.
 He gave a sermon honoring God for blessing France with liberty over the British and their allies during the French Revolution.
-He was a natural religion deist.
 His deist ideas can be read in this short pamphlet Discours prononcé le 20 prairal, jour de la fête consacrée à l’Etre Suprême (Paris, 1794).

 Goupil de Prefelne wanted to replace Catholicism with a deistic natural religion and enthusiastically supported Theophilanthropy.